adjstreams/twitch-user-notes/docs/smoketest.md

 This runs the smoketest visibly so you can inspect the DOM in a real browser window.

+---

 ## 🔔 When You’ll Get Notified

 If:

 - A selector previously matched
 - And now it doesn't

-- Then a GitHub issue will be opened (with full JSON diff)
+Then a GitHub issue will be opened (with full JSON diff)

 This helps catch Twitch UI updates before users do.

+---

+📘 For selector architecture, context definitions, and how to add new selectors, see the [Selectors documentation](selectors.md).